bohuslavska/Study-projects/Text Preprocessing and Classification Models Comparison (Disaster Tweets Dataset)/README.md

+# NLP Techniques and Classification Models for Disaster Tweet Analysis

 ### About the Project

 The main goal of this project is to predict which Tweets are about real disasters and which ones aren’t